Kennyhoust/UniverisalVoiceRemote/README.md

-#workflow
+## Workflow

- giving a instruction to echo dot echo dot issue RESTful GET call nodejs in raspberry recieves the call nodejs tell the Infrared emitter to signal
+1. giving a instruction to echo dot
+2. echo dot issue RESTful GET call
+3. nodejs in raspberry recieves the call
+4. nodejs tell the Infrared emitter to signal

 # Stop lirc to free up /dev/lirc0